Mauitron/Void-Vault/README.md

 5. **Press Enter** to finalize (Ctrl+Shift+S again or Escape to cancel)

-**Important**: as mentioned above, the same input on different domains produces
+**Important**: As mentioned before, the same input on different domains produces
                different passwords:
 - "mypass" on gmail.com → `ē₹Įő$[k₩ł∂Ʊ...`
 - "mypass" on facebook.com → `₿Ψ∞≠±∑∆√∫...`

+if you are generating a password using the full UTC8, it will include emojis, and using passwords containing these are likely to cause problems on most websites.
+So for general use, please avoid this.

 ### Command-Line Modes